This Vegan Peanut Satay Noodle Soup is a perfectly cozy bowl, that you can easily put together for the cold days.

 - They’ll turn while and no longer translucent once chewy.
 Remove the noodles from the water and then set aside.

 - Heat a large pot over high heat (note: this will be the same pot used for the soup later on for minimal clean-up).

 - Once hot, add a little oil then add in the mushrooms.
 Sauté until lightly browned on each side, around 3 to 4 minutes on each side.

 - Season the mushrooms with a little soy sauce and then cook down for a few more minutes.
 Set the mushrooms aside on a small plate.

-- Over medium high heat, add in the sliced shallots.
+- Once hot, add in the sliced shallots.

 - Remove most of the oil in the pot.
 I kept around 1 tbsp of the oil.
 In the same pot over high heat, add in the ginger and garlic.

 - Add in the peanut butter, curry powder, and sugar.

 - Mix until well-incorporated.